chainer/chainer/docs/source/tutorial/function.rst

 You can refer to :ref:`configuration` to see how to configure this flag as well as other configuration items.

 Here, we just show how to use this flag to make a function support training/test mode.
-What you have to do is just checking ``chainer.config.train`` and branches the procedure.
+You will need to check the value of the boolean flag ``chainer.config.train`` and branch appropriately.

 For example, consider the following simple dropout function::